edgars61/-Project1/readme.md

 Add a dynamic cart that lets users only see what they're ordering, Improve aesthetics (use different fonts for sections, use a custom icon for restaurant name) Optimize code (use event handlers for Javascript, make reusable css components)

+DISCLAIMER:
+This website is for educational purposes only.
+The business this site promotes is purely fictional.
+There is no monetary or financial gain from the use of this content.